-Eligible graduate students may receive consideration for financial assistance through the Federal TEACH Grant, and Federal Direct Loan programs, which include Federal Direct Unsubsidized Loans and Federal Direct Graduate PLUS Loans.
+Eligible graduate students may receive consideration for financial assistance through the Federal TEACH Grant, and Federal Direct Loan Program, which includes Federal Direct Unsubsidized Loans and Federal Direct Graduate PLUS Loans.

-International students are not eligible to participate in federal financial aid programs but are eligible for certain scholarships.
+International students are not eligible to participate in federal financial aid programs but are eligible for certain scholarships offered through PSU.

 Delivery of Aid

-After the financial aid award is accepted and all requirements have been completed, available financial aid will be credited to pay tuition and other billed charges for enrolled students each term.
-Financial aid that exceeds billed charges are then delivered to the student by the Portland State University Student Financial Services Office according to the preference that the student has established with the University.
-See www.pdx.edu/student-financial/hello-students for more information.
+After the financial aid award is accepted and all requirements have been completed, available financial aid will be credited to the student account to pay tuition and other billed charges for enrolled students each term.
+Financial aid that exceeds billed charges is then delivered to the student by the Portland State University Student Financial Services Office according to the preference that the student has established with the University.
+See www.pdx.edu/student-finance/financial-wellness-center for more information.

 Aid Disbursement Policy

-Financial aid can be disbursed to a student’s Portland State University revolving charge account up to ten days prior to the start of each term.
-Aid will only disburse at this time if a student’s enrollment level matches their award level for the term, and there are no outstanding requirements.
-Our ability to disburse aid prior to the beginning of a term means that we must have a “census date” that corresponds to a student’s official aid eligibility for a term.
-Census dates for the 2019-2020 aid year and minimum enrollment requirements for the various financial aid programs can be found on the Office of Student Financial Aid and Scholarships website at www.pdx.edu/finaid/eligibility.
-At the census date of each term each student’s final enrollment is locked.
-Financial aid for that term may then be adjusted based on the enrollment level at that time.
+Financial aid can begin being disbursed to a student’s Portland State University revolving charge student account up to ten days prior to the start of each term.
+Aid will only disburse if a student’s registered enrollment level matches their award enrollment level for the term, and there are no outstanding requirements.
+The ability to disburse aid prior to the beginning of a term means that the University must have a “census date” that is used to finalize a student’s official aid eligibility for a term.
+Census dates for the 2021-2022 aid year and minimum enrollment requirements for the various financial aid programs can be found on the Office of Student Financial Aid and Scholarships website at www.pdx.edu/student-finance/eligibility.
+At the census date of each term each student’s enrollment is "locked" and considered to be final.
+Financial aid for that term may then require adjustment based on their enrollment level at that time.
 When a reduction in aid is required due to a student’s reduced enrollment level at the census date the reduction can create a balance due on the student’s PSU account.
 If there is tuition refund because of dropped credits, the tuition refund will be used to reduce the balance due on the student’s account.